isabella232/vertica-bulk-export/docs/VerticaBulkExportAction-action.md

 Use Case
 --------
 Vertica Bulk Export Action plugin gets executed after successful mapreduce or spark job.
-It executes select query on a vertica table and writes results in a provide file location in csv format.
+It executes select query on a vertica table and writes results in a provided file location in csv format.

 Properties